Your 2025 Love & Sex Horoscope Is Here. What Really Turns You On?

 AdvertisementADVERTISEMENT

-Meanwhile, the Aries solar eclipse on March 29 infuses your love life with bold, adventurous energy.
+Meanwhile, the Aries solar eclipse on 29th March infuses your love life with bold, adventurous energy.
 It’s time to take a risk — whether that’s initiating a spontaneous weekend getaway with your lover or trying something playful like body chocolate or silk restraints.
-By the Pisces lunar eclipse on September 7, you’ll feel the pull to deepen your emotional and physical intimacy, perhaps exploring tantra or another soulful approach to connection.
-Once the Virgo solar eclipse takes place September 21, you’ll have mastered the balance between passion and practicality, setting the stage for long-term romantic fulfillment.
+By the Pisces lunar eclipse on 7th September, you’ll feel the pull to deepen your emotional and physical intimacy, perhaps exploring tantra or another soulful approach to connection.
+Once the Virgo solar eclipse takes place 21st September, you’ll have mastered the balance between passion and practicality, setting the stage for long-term romantic fulfilment.
 Your boundaries in love will be firmer than ever, too.

 Virgo Sun & Rising: